 The green season is a safari aficionado’s best-kept secret.
 Offering an exclusive experience, this secret season is perfect for birders, photographers and anyone who likes baby animals.
-The skies put on a display of short, yet captivating thunderstorms, cooling down the hotter days.
+The skies put on a display of short yet captivating thunderstorms, cooling down the hotter days.
 The rain brings beautiful bright shrubbery and foliage, which in turn, brings breeding migratory birds.
-There is a feeling of renewal in the air as it is the main birthing season and with baby animals everywhere it is a perfect time for family travel.
-We have created some special prices to show you the best offerings during this secret season.
+There is a feeling of renewal in the air as it is the main birthing season, and with baby animals everywhere, it is a perfect time for family travel.
+We have created special prices to show you the best offerings during this secret season.

 Interestingly, he also finds that in Hwange National Park more cheetah and wild dogs come out during the green season because of the dispersal of the elephants, giving them more of a chance to roam the area.
 The rains change the landscape completely, making the colour bright and remarkable for photography.

 1. Dramatic thunderstorms cool off the summer heat

 The late afternoon thunderstorms are enthralling.
 There’s an energy in the air, captivating you through the power and glory of the skies.
 The magnetic and electrifying feeling of the quick light that fills the entire sky, followed by the rumble that permeates within your very being, and then, in a flash, it’s all over as the warmer weather moves in, bringing a contrast of calm and freshness.
 It truly is something spectacular to experience on African soil.
 It’s going to get you recreating your own ‘Toto – Africa’ music video to “bless the rains down in Africa”.